 - 6. Replace the computer cover, and reconnect your computer and peripherals to their power sources and turn them on. - W NOTE: After you remove and replace the cover, the chassis intrusion detector will cause the following message to be displayed at the next system start-up:

-7. To reset the chassis intrusion detector, enter System Setup during the system's POST.
-In the Chassis Intrusion option, press the left- or right-arrow key to select Reset, and then choose Enabled, Enabled-Silent, or Disabled.
+7. To reset the chassis intrusion detector, enter System Setup and reset Chassis Intrusion to Enabled or Enabled-Silent.

 See the online System User's Guide for detailed instructions on the intrusion detector.